ROCm/ROCm.github.io/install.md

 #### RPM repository - dnf (yum)

-A dnf (yum) repostiory is also available for installation of rpm packages.
+A dnf (yum) repository is also available for installation of rpm packages.
 To configure a system to use the ROCm rpm directory create the file /etc/yum.repos.d/rocm.repo with the following contents:

 ```shell
 [remote]